afshinator/cryptoSpect/features/lists/COINLIST_FEATURE.md

 **View Lists**
 - Lists are displayed in a scrollable list view
-- Each list shows: name, coin count, preview of coin icons
+- Each list shows: name, coin count, notes excerpt (if available), preview of coin icons
 - Lists can be tapped to navigate to detail view
+- "Current top 20" list is always shown first (if market data is available)
+- Shows loading spinner next to "Current top 20" if market data not yet loaded

 ### Coin Management